chloeweber/hw_mq_weber_chloe/README.md

 ##Comments

 This was a simple assignment that displayed the powers of media queries.
+I am also really enjoying using Chrome's Developer Tools.
+They are very helpful when learning these skills.